Expanding LinkedIn Connections

 LinkedIn is a professional networking platform.
 Like most social media websites, LinkedIn gives users the ability to create a profile and connect with other users.
 If you haven't set up a profile of your own yet, you should do so immediately.
 In order to use LinkedIn efficiently and successfully, you need to expand your circle of influence and create connections.
 This is how to get started.

 First, make sure that your profile is 100% complete.
 This will help people who know you to recognize you, and people who don't know you well will find out more about you.
+You can use our Ultimate Guide to the Perfect LinkedIn Profile to get you started.

 Next, you'll want to let LinkedIn look through your current email contacts for people that you know who are already on LinkedIn.
 Go to Contacts and choose Add Connections.
 LinkedIn can scan a variety of email accounts including Yahoo, GMail, AOL, MSN and Hotmail.
 Simply enter your email address and click Continue.
 A pop up window will connect with your account and ask for verification that you wish to authorize access.
 LinkedIn will display any contacts that have LinkedIn accounts already and allow you to pick and choose which ones you would like to invite to connect (they will have to approve the connection).
 Then, LinkedIn will also display all the remaining email addresses in your address book that are not yet registered with LinkedIn and prompt you to invite some or all to create LinkedIn accounts and get connected.
 I generally skip this step since many contacts may already be on LinkedIn using a different email address, but feel free to issue invitations anyways if you wish.